janetktaylor/p4-file-explorer/README.md

 A simple file explorer implemented with node.js modules, you can navigate through folders and open files.

+NOTE: Right now this only works on POSIX systems so we can display the realname when we see who last modified the file.
+(We require the pwuid Node module in file_info_bar.)

 ## APIs

 * [fs module](http://nodejs.org/api/fs.html)